 A popular speaker in church and community settings, Kristin also gives tours and presentations at Target Field, focusing on architecture, sustainability issues, women in baseball, and art at the ballpark.

-Kristin serves as the president of the Minnesota Chapter of the Society of Architectural Historians (MNSAH), and she was the local co-chair for the 2018 Society of Architectural Historians International Conference in St. Paul.
-She is the chair of the Minnesota Historical Society’s State Review Board for National Register of Historic Places designations, and she was the chair of this board from 2015 until 2022
+From 2013 until 2018, Kristin served as the president of the Minnesota Chapter of the Society of Architectural Historians (MNSAH), and she was the local co-chair for the 2018 Society of Architectural Historians International Conference in St. Paul.
+She is the chair of the Minnesota State Review Board for National Register of Historic Places designations, and she was the chair of this board from 2015 until 2022

 - A.B.
 Oberlin College (Art History)